ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 Depending on the web's security settings, Contributor access may need to be granted to users creating and editing sharings (JavaScript runs on the user's behalf).
-Specifically, External users and Site collection external users lists must be editable.
+Specifically, *External users* and *Site collection external users* lists must be editable.

 ## Limitations

 Only sharing an entire site collection by authenticated users is supported by ESC.
-Sharing at a finer level of granularity, such as list or list item, makes gaining an overview even trickier.
+Sharing at a finer level of granularity, such as list or list item, makes gaining an overview even trickier and isn't supported.
 Instead of these finer-grained sharing options, consider creating a dedicated sharing site collection besides the regular ones.

 ## Design notes